i3acksp4ce/tokyo-night-default-dark/README.md

-Syntax highlight follows the Web Content Accessibility Guidelines (WCAG) 2.0
+Syntax highlight with increased saturate and brightness